Paddlefruit/ProjectZomboid_CommunityRig/README.md

 If you don't know what the difference between IK and FK is, here's a good video as a refresher: https://youtu.be/JnkAlwMjalc?feature=shared

 ### Toggling the 'Look Point' for the head
 If you would rather have the head rotate towards an object rather than rotating the head yourself, do the following instructions.
 1. Follow steps 1 and 2 from the IK/FK Switching section.
 2. Change the value of the property 'Head_LookPointInfluence' from 0 to 1.
 Be sure to keyframe this value!
 3. To reveal the Look Point control object, reveal the collection 'CTRL_LookPoint', located under 'CTRL_Head'.

+### Moving the Character Location
+If you want the animation to actually move the character in-game (not just the model), you need to animate the location of the 'CTRL_TranslationData' bone, NOT the 'CTRL_Root' bone.
+It may look unintuitive to not see the character moving with the TranslationData control in Blender, but that is how the game reads movement.

 ### Switching from the Male Model to the Female Model
 Simply enable/disable the meshes you want or don't want.
 They are all located within the 'Bip01' armature.